-• If you do not need to make any changes to your medicines, take your usual morning medicines with only small sips of water.
+- If you do not need to make any changes to your medicines, take your usual morning medicines with only small sips of water. - Important: If your doctor has prescribed aspirin for your heart health, take it as usual the morning of your procedure.